lugsresdefala/glucover-view/docs/api.md

-# GlucoVer API Documentation
+# GluCover API Documentation

 ## Overview

-GlucoVer is a clinical decision support system for diabetes mellitus in pregnancy.
+GluCover is a clinical decision support system for diabetes mellitus in pregnancy.
 This document describes the REST API endpoints.

 **Base URL:** `/api`